| Junction City | History Home | Lee Museum | Pitney Museum | Photos | Walking Tour |

 Holly & 4th St., Junction City, Oregon

-In October of 1998 Junction City's first jail was identified in another part of town and it was moved to the Pitney property next to the house.
-Next to it a new arbor has been to hold vines planted from cuttings from her original concord grapes.
+In 1998 Junction City's first jail was identified in another part of town and was moved to the Pitney property near the house.
+It, too, has had hours of restoration and is open to the public when the museum is open..

 About Mary Pitney...